J-1 Travel

 You must carry all the documents listed above under Required Documents for Re-Entry to U.S. except for a valid J-1 visa stamp for some students* (see below).

-*Citizens of Iran, Syria, Sudan, and Cuba are not eligible for this benefit and must be in possession of a valid visa to enter or re-enter the U.S. at all times.
+Many students may travel to Canada, Mexico and Adjacent Islands and re-enter the U.S. on an expired J-1 visa if the trip does not exceed 30 days.
+This is referred to as Automatic Visa Revalidation.
+Citizens of Iran, Syria, Sudan, and Cuba are not eligible for this benefit and must be in possession of a valid visa to enter or re-enter the U.S. at all times.
 Automatic Revalidation, or entry on expired visa, does not apply when a student applies for, and is denied, a new J-1 visa.

 US-VISIT Program